Casey Mears: Part-time racing (2017–present)

+In 2026, Mears attempted to qualify for the Daytona 500 for Garage 66.
+He qualified 17th, making the race via his Duel 1 finish, where drove through a last-lap wreck in his Duel to make the field as top open entry, but finished 32nd, 5 laps down.
+He withdrew the following week from Atlanta.

+On March 31, it was announced that he would race for Beard Motorsports in five races.
+He was originally scheduled to run Talladega in the Spring but failed to qualify.
+On May 27, it was announced that Pocono would be added to his schedule.
+He lost right-front wheel on lap 105, hitting the outside wall and having to DNF.
+He also completed at Indianapolis, finishing 35th.
+He plans to run at Daytona and Homestead—Miami to earn his 500th career Cup Series start.

 Grand-Am

 In 2005, Mears teamed with Scott Dixon and Darren Manning in the Chip Ganassi Lexus Riley.
 They finished in 6th place.
 The following year, he won the 24 Hours of Daytona alongside Dixon and Dan Wheldon; they set a race record for the Daytona Prototype category, running 723 laps in 24 hours to score the win.
 Mears became the first-ever full-time NASCAR driver to win the Rolex 24 overall.

 In 2009, Mears shared the No. 2 Gentleman Jack Pontiac-Crawford with Andy Wallace, Rob Finley, and Danica Patrick.
 They suffered electrical and handling issues during the race and finished eighth.

 Off-road racing

 Following his family legacy, Mears entered desert racing in 2019 when he debuted in SCORE International's Baja 1000.
 He shared the No. 42 Ford Raptor trophy truck, which was built by the Geiser Brothers and sponsored by Axalta, with multi-time race class winner Doug Fortin.
 After dealing with engine issues brought upon by hitting a mud puddle, the Mears–Fortin duo finished 28th overall and twelfth in the Trophy Truck class.

 Mears returned to the Baja 1000 in 2021, co-driving the No. 77 trophy truck with Robby Gordon.
 The opportunity arose following an encounter between the two when they were attending Roger Mears' Off-Road Motorsports Hall of Fame induction ceremony.
 Mears and Gordon were also among four former NASCAR race winners in the event alongside Brendan Gaughan and Justin Lofton.
 The No. 77 finished 13th overall and seventh in class.